 The Scopeblue brand identifies products that facilitate environmentally friendly solutions and contribute to a circular economy.
 They provide tangible sustainability benefits for our customers while also meeting regulatory authorities' requirements.
-Only products that meet the "Energizer" category requirements in the LANXESS Product Sustainability Monitor are eligible for the Scopeblue label.
+Only products that meet the "Energizer" or "Performer" category requirements in the LANXESS Product Sustainability Monitor are eligible for the Scopeblue label.
 In addition, they must also meet at least one of the following two criteria:

-- 1. The products comprise at least 50% sustainable raw materials - 2.
+- The products comprise at least 50% sustainable raw materials and the carbon footprint is a at least 10 % reduced - 2.
 The carbon footprint of the products is at least 50% lower than for conventional products